 - Projects must be in the humanities and must be carried out in sub-Saharan Africa.
 AHP fellowships may not be used for travel outside the continent.

-- Fellowship stipends allow recipients an academic year free from teaching and other duties for completion of the PhD dissertation, for revising the dissertation for publication, or for the first major research project after the PhD.
+- Fellowship stipends allow recipients an academic year free from teaching and other duties for revising the dissertation for publication or for the first major research project after the PhD.
 Fellows are also eligible for additional benefits such as residential stays for writing, manuscript development workshops, and publication support.